 browser-aware web accessibility tools

-The Milyn Project is building Open-Source Java components for processing XML/XHTML/HTML, focusing in particular on web content processing and making websites more accessible to a wider range of browser makes and models.
+The Milyn Project is building Java components that help make websites more accessible to a wider range of browser makes and models.

 Please take a look at the Project Roadmap.

 Thursday 11st February 2006

 Posted initial findings of integrating the Smooks Servlet Filter into the Chiba XForms Engine, replacing the Chiba XSLT transformation with a Smooks transformation.
 Response-time benchmarkings show Smooks to be up to x15 faster than XSLT for this type of transformation.
 See Chiba Integration for more details.

 Wednesday 21st December 2005

 Posted a prototype version of the Smooks Report Generator.
 Speed up creation/testing of websites that work across a range of browser types an versions!